memgraph/orb/docs/events.md

 Node dragging events are events that are emitted on node dragging which starts with a mouse click and hold, mouse movement, and ends with mouse click release.

-> Note: Node dragging events might not be enabled on some views, e.g. `MapView` which currently
+> Note: Node dragging events might not be enabled on some views, e.g. `OrbMapView` which currently
 > has a fixed position for each node by `latitude` and `longitude` values.

 ### Event `OrbEventType.NODE_DRAG_START`